MUGILARASI13/Calculator-Project/README.md

 ## Overview

-This is a beginner-friendly Java Console Calculator that performs basic arithmetic operations and also supports square, cube, and power functions.
+This is a Java Console Calculator that performs basic arithmetic operations and also supports square, cube, and power functions.
 It stores all calculations in a history list using ArrayList from Java Collections.

 ## Features